My Cookie Journey

 Instructions

-• Weigh or measure the flour, baking soda, baking powder, and salt.
-Run a whisk through to blend them.
-In a separate bowl weigh or measure the white and light brown sugars and set that bowl aside.
-I also weigh out the oats but you can either weigh or measure into another bowl and set that aside.
+• Weigh or measure the flour, baking soda, baking powder, and salt, then whisk to blend.
+In a separate bowl, weigh or measure the white sugar and light brown sugar and set aside.
+I also weigh out the oats, but you can measure them if you prefer—just place them in another bowl and set that aside as well.

 Share this recipe